jescott07/molecular_dynamics/README.md

 # Molecular Dynamics

-The molecular dynamics is a simulation technique largely used in physics, astrophysics, chemistry and materials science.
-It consists in integrate the equation of motion of N classical particles system using the Verlet algorithm.
-This repository will be organized as follow: First we will present what is the Verlet algorithm, then we will apply it for two problems: A particle under a central force and N-body gravitational problem.
+The molecular dynamics are a simulation technique largely used in physics, astrophysics, chemistry and materials science.
+It consists in integrate the equation of motion of an N classical particle system using the Verlet algorithm.
+This repository will be organized as follow: First we will present what is the Verlet algorithm, then we will apply it for two problems: A single particle under a central force and N-body gravitational problem.

 ## The Verlet Algorithm

 In another repository we discussed more about differential equations an presented some techniques to solve them, as you can see in this [README](https://github.com/jescott07/solving-differential-equations/blob/main/README.md).
-If we where in a classical world, i.e. we are studing an not so small systens that we would need to use quantum mechanics and also not so massive and fast enoth that we needed to use general relativity.
-Thus the equation of motion is given by the second Newton's Law, wich is given by the equation:
+If we were in a classical world, i.e. we are studying an not so small system that we would need to use quantum mechanics and also not so massive and fast enough that we needed to use general relativity.
+Then the equation of motion is given by the second Newton's Law, which is given by the equation:

 <p align="center">
 $F = m a$.
 </p>

-Where $F$ is the force being apply under the particle with mass $m$ and $a=\frac{dv}{dt} = \frac{d^2x}{dt^2}$ is the aceleration of that particle.
-Thus, the equation of motion ia a second order differential equation:
+Where $F$ is the force being applied under the particle with mass $m$ and $a=\frac{dv}{dt} = \frac{d^2x}{dt^2}$ is the acceleration of that particle.
+Thus, the equation of motion is a second order differential equation:

 <p align="center">
 $F = m \ddot x(t)$.